US House win by ex-combat pilot cements Republican control - NewsBreak

 US House win by ex-combat pilot cements Republican control

-Republican Rep. Mike Garcia, a former Navy fighter pilot, scored a U.S. House win in a strongly Democratic district Wednesday, handing the GOP control of the chamber and giving the party a rare reason to celebrate in a state dominated by Democrats.
+LOS ANGELES (AP) — Rep. Mike Garcia, a former Navy fighter pilot, scored an upset U.S. House win Wednesday, handing Republicans control of the chamber and giving the GOP a rare reason to celebrate in a state dominated by Democrats that is also home to the likely future speaker, House Republican leader Kevin McCarthy.

-The conservative Republican was reelected to a third term in a district that has a 12.5-point Democratic registration edge and was carried by then-presidential candidate Joe Biden by double digits in 2020.
-It was Garcia's third consecutive victory over Democrat Christy Smith, a former legislator.
+Garcia was elected to a third term in a Democratic-leaning district that then-Democratic presidential candidate Joe Biden carried by double digits in the 2020.
+It was Garcia’s third consecutive victory over Democrat Christy Smith, a former legislator.

 Garcia was first elected in a special election in May 2020, then was reelected two years ago by just 333 votes.
 He faced an even tougher challenge this year, after his left-leaning district was redrawn and became more solidly Democratic.